Alternative routes to qualifying as a solicitor

 There are currently two valid routes to qualification as a solicitor in England and Wales: the LPC route and the SQE route.

 Both routes require completion of an undergraduate degree (or equivalent) and many individuals tend to follow these routes via university full-time; completing the required undergraduate qualification and then progressing onto the additional qualifications (law conversion/SQE preparation/Legal Practice courses) and/or assessments (SQE 1 and SQE 2) required.

-Alternative routes are, however, available to train as, or gain entry to the professional roll as, a solicitor for those who do not want to or cannot go to university full-time.
+There are, however, alternative routes available to train and be admitted to the roll of solicitors for those who do not wish, or are not able, to go to university full-time.

 A solicitor apprenticeship provides you with the opportunity to ‘earn as you learn’ from experienced colleagues.
 Many employers will provide funding to support the costs of training during your apprenticeship so you get the benefit of a zero-cost route to qualification, plus a salary.

 You do not have to hold an undergraduate degree to apply for a solicitor apprenticeship, so it is ideal for those who do not hold an undergraduate degree, or do not want to study full-time at university.